Generalized scalar curvature and modified moment map in generalized K\"ahler geometry: Introduction

-Then $\Ham(M, \J_\psi)$ acts on $\B_{\J_\psi}(M)$ preserving its K\"ahler structure by the modified action (see Section \ref{GSCasmoment} for more detail). \\ {\sc Theorem }\ref{existence of moment map}.
-Let $\J_\psi$ be a generalized complex structure on a compact manifold $M$.
-Then there exists a moment map
+An abelian extension $\wtil\ham(M, \J_\psi)$ of $\ham(M, \J_\psi)$ acts on $\B_{\J_\psi}(M)$ by the extended action, preserving its K\"ahler structure (see Section \ref{GSCasmoment} for more details).
+In contrast to the ordinary K\"ahler case, the natural action in generalized K\"ahler geometry involves not only diffeomorphisms but also $b$-field transformations.
+Moreover, the infinitesimal action contains an additional abelian component, which may obstruct the existence of a moment map in the usual sense.
+This leads naturally to the notion of a modified moment map; see Section \ref{Def and results of modified moment map} and Section \ref{GSCasmoment} for more details.
+Then we have \\ {\sc Theorem A }(see Theorem \ref{existence of moment map}).
+Let $\J_\psi$ be a $H$-twisted generalized complex structure on a compact manifold $M$ equipped with the fixed volume form $\vol_M$.
+Then there exists a modified moment map